xp44mm/Notebook/F#/Reflection/Working with Types.md

 #### Exploring Methods

-Like `FieldInfo`, the `MethodInfo` type exposes the `IsStatic` property and all the other scope-related properties you've just seen, plus a few additional Boolean properties: `IsVirtual` (the method is marked with the Overridable keyword), `IsAbstract` (`abstract`), and `IsFinal` (NotOverridable).
+Like `FieldInfo`, the `MethodInfo` type exposes the `IsStatic` property and all the other scope-related properties you've just seen, plus a few additional Boolean properties: `IsVirtual` (the method is marked with the Overridable keyword), `IsAbstract`, and `IsFinal` (NotOverridable).
 The `IsSpecialName` property returns true if the method has been created by the compiler and should be dealt with in a special way, as is the case of the methods generated by properties and operators.
-If the method returns a value (a Function, in Visual Basic parlance), the `ReturnType` property returns the type of the return value; otherwise, it returns a special type whose name is `System.Void`.
+If the method returns a value instead of `unit`, the `ReturnType` property returns the type of the return value; otherwise, it returns a special type whose name is `System.Void`.
 This snippet uses these properties to display information on all the methods in a class, exposed in a Visual Basic-like syntax:

 ```F#
 let ty = typeof<Array>